clucas/bvmarvel/README.md

 Note: The api has a limit of 3000 calls/day so please be careful with your tools.

 # Application
 A running version is deployed with containers on heroku: https://aqueous-ravine-19157.herokuapp.com/characters?search=spectrum
+ - The web container is running on port 3000
+ - The database is running on port 3432

 # Usage
 * Reset the data: Under "Search characters", click the "Destroy All" link to reset the data